Vader-7/Game-for-two/README.md

 # Game-for-two
 Simple Tic-Tac-Toe game with IONIC and Angular.
-To lazy to change the Ionic buttons to Angular Material buttons or X and O instead of buttons.

 ## How to run
 ```